 Moving on, the letter continued to warn players of the bugs that Bethesda has encountered, as well as the "new spectacular issues" they didn't.
 One would think words such as "spectacular" would be reserved for highly polished games that players will enjoy from the get go, but apparently bugs are now spectacular as well.

-This warning is indeed spectacularly surprising, since Bethesda have a track record of bug-free games such as Fallout 3 , The Elder Scrolls V: Skyrim and Fallout 4 .
+This warning is indeed spectacularly surprising, since Bethesda have a track record of bug-free games such as , and .
 Then again, it is the game size, which is probably quadruple that of Fallout 4, that gave Bethesda all the trouble in development.
 If they only reused assets from Fallout 4, that could have proven to be a really cheap and fast way to develop Fallout 76.

-Bear in mind that the letter is aimed at the beta testers who pre-ordered the game so they get to jump into the bug pit and flush them out for Bethesda, so we are sure the final product will just work when it officially launches on 14 November 2018.
+Bear in mind that the is aimed at the beta testers who pre-ordered the game so they get to jump into the bug pit and flush them out for Bethesda, so we are sure the final product when it officially launches on 14 November 2018.